PlasmaSnake/Platform_JavaDev/README.md

 # Platform_JavaDev
 Overview of 12 week course in Career Readiness towards Java Developer role.
 Repo will mostly contain in-class exercises, and assignments after they are due.
+Every odd week will also have a 2 hour Career Readiness lecture for two days.

 ### Week One
 ```